akharrou/QuickDocs/In-The-Makings/LLDB.md

 		Expression :: Break when expression evaluates to true.
 		Hit-Count  :: Log boolean when expression evaluates to true.
 		Logpoint   :: Log <Inputed-Message> when breakpoint is hit.

+Executing Alternative Code
+Expressions can also be used to call functions, as in this example:

+(lldb) expr (int) printf ("I have a pointer 0x%llx.\n", self)
+$2 = (int) 22
+I have a pointer 0x0.
+The expression command is one of the raw commands.
+As a result, you don’t have to quote your whole expression, or backslash protect quotes, and so forth.

+The results of the expressions are stored in persistent variables (of the form $[0-9]+) that you can use in further expressions, such as:

+(lldb) expr self = $0
+$4 = (SKTGraphicView *) 0x0000000100135430

 ------------------------------------------------------------------------------->